Why conduct a clinical trial in Australia

 - Seasonal differences

 Australia has a strong reputation for the quality of its scientific and medical research.
-Australia is internationally recognised for its highly trained clinical workforce and the high-quality, clean and accurate data produced by its experienced, trained (and accredited) research teams.
+Australia is internationally recognised for its highly trained clinical workforce and the high-quality data produced by its experienced, trained (and accredited) research teams.
 Australian clinical research sites also have high-quality clinical facilities with state-of-the-art equipment for testing, treatment and analysis.
 These characteristics of the Australian environment ensure high quality research conduct and generate confidence in the findings of clinical trials conducted in Australia.

 International standards of conduct for clinical trials, developed by the International Conference on Harmonisation (ICH) and the International Organization for Standardization (ISO), provide a benchmark of clinical research quality that can be relied upon throughout the world.
 Under the Therapeutic Goods Act 1989 and associated regulations, ICH or ISO good clinical practice (GCP) standards are mandatory for all Australian clinical trials involving unapproved medicines or medical devices.
 Many Australian researchers have international experience and are familiar with GCP and other guidelines.